UriosteguiM12/cmpm-121-f25-d3/PLAN.md

 - [] The coin value of a cell is displayed on a circular canvas without needing to be clicked
 - [] Cells can be clicked and interacted with using a button that says 'Trade'
 - [x] Token spawning consistency is implemented using a deterministic hashing mechanism

+### Gameplay Features

+#### Map

+- [] Cover the visible map with coins upon initial load of the game
+- [] Make coins farther than 3 cells away grayed out, value is not visible
+- [] If the coin is within the 3 cell range, make it blue with it's value visible
+- [] The initial state of coins is consistent across page loads